 He looked to the dark, silent ceiling, but there was no reply.
-Then he heard one of the Healer’s apprentice, knocking on the door, asking, “My Lord, are you alright?”
+Then he heard one of the parlor apprentices knocking on the door, asking, “My Lord, are you alright?”

 Theo found the table and pulled himself up.
 “I’m fine.”
-He couldn’t find an appropriate thought, so he repeated himself.
+He couldn’t find a coherent thought, so he repeated himself.
 “I’m fine.”

-When he was confident no one stood by the door, Theo opened it to let in light.
+When he was confident no one stood by the door, Theo opened it to let in some light.
 Unable to find a way to light the candles, he stood looking into the room.
-Not sure how long he stared without moving, Theo felt a gentle hand on his shoulder.
+Not sure how long he remained stationary, Theo felt a gentle hand on his shoulder.

 It was Eva Marie.
 She had returned from the barn, getting food ready for the Evermores to take with them.
 “My apprentice said she heard you scream.
 Are you hurt?”